nmshd/documentation/_docs_use-cases/use-case-transport-get-identitydeletionprocess.md

 ## On Failure

-- No IdentityDeletionProcess can be returned if non exists with the given `id` for this Identity.
+- No IdentityDeletionProcess can be returned if none exists with the given `id` for this Identity.